 Tracking my expenses has been the number one action that has allowed me to have a visual of where my money is going and how much I am spending.
 I can make comparisons from month to month and really see where improvement needs to be made.

-What is Your Relationship to Money?
+Know What Your Relationship to Money Is

-We all have a relationship to our money of some sort.
+We all have a relationship with our money of some sort.
 Some of us have a bittersweet relationship and some of us have a fear-based relationship – as in fear of never having enough.
 For some, money is a complete mystery; they have no idea how to get it, keep it or even how it works.
 For others, money controls their life – they are always thinking of bills that need to be paid and of how they are just getting by.

 Some people have turned money into a monster and it causes anxiety, sleeplessness and basically overwhelms them to the point that they can not function.
 This can be damaging to their health and their relationships.
 Other people are so driven by money that all they can think about is how they can make more of it.
 For these people, success = more money and lots of it.
 Still, others find that money motivates them to higher achievement.

 There are people who tend to tailor their ambitions and goals to how much money they have and not strive to reach other goals.
 It is a tendency o give up and just accept the current situation.
-On the other hand, there are the people who do just the opposite.
+On the other hand, there are people who do just the opposite.
 These people make use of their money to contribute to some purpose greater than themselves and to reach their potential.

 Some people view money as a way of achieving status or recognition.
 These people may use their money to pass on their “dominion” to future generations.
 And, finally, some people use money destructively to nourish addictions or stir up trouble.